 Germicidal UV Lighting for Commercial and Industrial Applications

-For over 100 years germicidal UV lighting been used as a disinfectant and has recently been recommended by the FDA as an effective method for eliminating SARS-COV-2 viruses which cause COVID-19.
-UV-C illuminating radiation operates at a wavelength of 200-280nm.
-When used at the preferred settings, our Germicidal UV lighting can effectively and efficiently disinfect up to 99.99% sanitation.
-Durable high grade construction features industry leading Philips and Robertson UV-C components.
-All germicidal UV lighting is FDA & EPA approved and MADE in the USA.
+For over 100 years germicidal UV lighting been used as a disinfectant to kill viruses, mold and bacteria and has recently been recommended by the FDA as an effective method for eliminating SARS-COV-2 viruses which cause COVID-19.
+UV-C illuminating radiation operates at a wavelength of 200-280nm and when used at the preferred settings can effectively and efficiently disinfect up to 99.99% sanitation.
+Our GUV portable UV light towers deliver with high grade welded aluminum construction and industry leading UV-C components.

-Offices, classrooms, hotels & hospitality, restaurants, dining facilities, production areas, manufacturing facilities, warehouses, hospitals, medical centers, health clubs, gymnasiums, convention centers, exhibit halls, etc. Contact us for help on irradiation times and room sizes to determine the best fixture for your application.
+Offices, classrooms, hotels & hospitality, restaurants, dining facilities, production areas, manufacturing facilities, warehouses, hospitals, medical centers, dental offices, hair and nail salons, health clubs, gymnasiums, convention centers, exhibit halls, etc. Contact us for help on irradiation times and room sizes to determine the best fixture for your application.

 UV-C light can increase the risk of developing skin and eye cancer upon human exposure while in operation.
 As a safety precaution when sanitizing rooms, humans should not be present in the area during the process.
+Our Germicidal light towers come standard with instant off motion sensors to protect against accidental exposure.
 Operators may setup temporary signs around the space to ensure people are aware of ongoing sanitation and avoid exposure.
-If exposures cannot be avoided, workers should glasses or face shields to protect the eyes and face, gloves to protect the hands, and full-coverage clothing with tightly woven fabrics to protect all other exposed skin.
-UV lamps contain mercury that may spill out and can be exposed if cracked or broken.
+Observe basic safety precautions including the use of personal protective equipment (PPE).
+If exposures cannot be avoided, workers should wear glasses or face shields to protect the eyes and face, gloves to protect the hands, and full-coverage clothing with tightly woven fabrics to protect all other exposed skin.
+UV lamps contain mercury that may spill out and become exposed if cracked or broken.

 How do I determine which fixture or wattage is best for my application?

-Click these links to determine irradiation rates per room size: 4′ UV Tower Dosage Chart vs 6′ UV Tower Dosage Chart.
+Click these links to determine irradiation rates per room size: 4′ UV Tower Dosage Chart or 5′ Tower Dosage Chart vs 6′ UV Tower Dosage Chart.
 Higher wattages and UV outputs and will take less time to disinfect a given area.
 Dosage charts are also listed on each product page.

 What is germicidal UV, and what is UVGI?